Online Induction >> Onboarding Program >> Contractor Onboarding

 Contractor Onboarding: Resources, Setup and Guide to Onboarding Contractors

 What is contractor onboarding and why is it important to onboard contractors?

 Generally, contractor onboarding is a standardized process that the newly hired contractors undergo before or immediately after beginning their work which is designed for efficiency improvement and reduction of risks.
 The hiring staff teaches them how things work in the organization and nurture them to highly productive seasoned hires.

 Onboarding is done when the contractor being hired knows very little about the organizational structure.
 So it becomes a critical situation for the organization's staff to offer a strong impression of the value they place on safety to the contractor.

-Onboarding programs tend to mitigate the risks posed by contractors' safety practices and attitudes on the safety culture of the firm.
+Contractor onboarding programs tend to mitigate the risks posed by contractors safety practices and attitudes on the safety culture of the firm.
 It creates uniformity in the system of safety norms practiced by all the other workers which encourages them to accept and follow the safety culture that is desired in that particular organization.

 An effective onboarding process accelerates the progress of the contractor and results in a better outcome faster.
 Most organizations may get more benefits from an efficient onboarding program than they even realize.
 An overall onboarding strategy

 - It's easy to repeat the process when hiring in the future if you have an established onboarding system